bookofproofs/bookofproofs.github.io/_sources/history/19th-century/liouville.md

 **Joseph Liouville** is best known for his work on transcendental numbers.
 He constructed an infinite class of such numbers.

 ### Mathematical Profile (Excerpt):
-* The family then settled in Toul where Joseph attended school.
 * Liouville entered the École Polytechnique in 1825 and attended Ampère's Cours d'analyse et de mécanique Ⓣ(Course on analysis and mechanics) in session 1825-26.
 * Although Liouville does not seem to have attended any of Cauchy's courses, it is clear that Cauchy must have had a strong influence on him.
 * Liouville graduated in 1827 with de Prony and Poisson among his examiners.